tavaresrodrigo/Java/README.md

 ```

-## Running the program
+## Build and Run the container

-The commands below will execute the java program on your Operating System.
+The commands below will build a container and run it in background mapping the port 8080 from your Desktop to the 8080 container port.

 ### Clone the repository
 ```console